Syncano/website/pages/blog/2014-10-09-getting-started-swift-playground/index.md

 <hr />

-<h3>NOTE</h3>
+### NOTE

-<p>Remember this is just sample code to quickly implement a table view.
-In your project, try to register Nib for the header whenever possible and reuse it later with the function <em>dequeueReusableHeaderFooterViewWithIdentifier(identifier:)</em>.
-For simplicity, you're recreating a new UILabel here, but doing so in your own app can affect its performance.</p>
+Remember this is just sample code to quickly implement a table view.
+In your project, try to register Nib for the header whenever possible and reuse it later with the function _dequeueReusableHeaderFooterViewWithIdentifier(identifier:)_.
+For simplicity, you're recreating a new UILabel here, but doing so in your own app can affect its performance.

 <hr />

-<p>Next, add a DataSource class.
-Implement obligatory functions returning the number of rows in a section, a cell for index path, and as an extra - the number of sections in a table view to see how creating the header view in Delegate works:</p>
+Next, add a DataSource class.
+Implement obligatory functions returning the number of rows in a section, a cell for index path, and as an extra - the number of sections in a table view to see how creating the header view in Delegate works:

 ```javascript
 class DataSource : NSObject, UITableViewDataSource {